Juvenile Records in Minnesota

 Delinquency proceedings conducted by the juvenile court closed to the public, as a general rule

 Exceptions – when proceedings open to the public

-- hearings and court records involving minors 16 years or older are open to the public, if the minor is accused of a felony; and,
+- hearings and court records involving kids 16 years or older are open to the public, if accused of a felony; and,

 Minnesota BCA & Juvenile Records

 The Minnesota Bureau of Criminal Apprehension retains juvenile history data on a child until the child reaches age 28, when:

 - the court continued a delinquency petition without adjudication, or